 TABLE OF CONTENTS

 A. GS1 Related B. GS2 Related POLITY AND GOVERNANCE 1.
 Plan to have specific names on Arunachal ST list cleared 2.
 HC stays ban on online sale of drugs 3.
 Trade Unions Act to be amended 4.
 Bill to allow voluntary use of Aadhaar ID introduced INTERNATIONAL RELATIONS 1.
 Taiwan’s unification with China is inevitable, says Xi C. GS3 Related ENVIRONMENT 1.
 Exotic trees eating up Western Ghat’s grasslands D. GS4 Related E. Editorials INTERNATIONAL RELATIONS 1.
 Powering South Asian integration (India- South Asia) 2.
 Caught in a crossfire?
 (Diplomatic Row between Canada and China) ECONOMY 1.
 All along the coastline (New Coastal Regulation Zone Notification) F. Tidbits 1.
 Cess to pay for cowsheds in U.P.
 2. China building ‘advanced’ warships for Pak.: report 3.
 ‘Economy on track to maintain high growth rate’ 4.
-Two women make it to Sabarimala 5.
 India records 377 mine deaths in 3 years G. Prelims Fact 1.
 Olive ridleys perishing off A.P. coast 2.
 Sexual dimorphism H. UPSC Prelims Practice Questions I. UPSC Mains Practice Questions

 A. GS1 Related